pelwer1/Deal-Init/README.md

 DealInit supports Savage Worlds style card based inititive by dealing cards to the Turn Order and sorting the order by suit.
-(Note: If you are using the amazing VTTES to enhance your Roll20 experience, you must disable "Automatically Sort Initiative" in the VTTES config settings as it does nto handle card sorting correctly.)
+(Note: If you are using the amazing VTTES to enhance your Roll20 experience, you must disable "Automatically Sort Initiative" in the VTTES config settings as it does not handle card sorting correctly.)

 DealInit does not utilize the Roll20 deck system.
 Instead it manages an internal array of cards that are reshuffled when the deck runs out or a joker is drawn.